AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **More Cubes!**

 Say we wanted to display 10 of our cubes on screen.
-Each cube will look the same but will only
+Each cube will look the same but will only differ in where it's located in the world with each a different rotation.
+The graphical layout of the cube is already defined so we don't have to change our buffers or